-1. Ducks are more cold-hardy.
+1. Ducks are better in cold weather.

 Overall ducks are larger and have an added layer of fat that chickens don’t have.
 They also have waterproofing on their feathers to protect against the elements, as well as a thick down undercoat designed to keep them warm and dry in the water.